 I give this medium Holbein Acrylic Gouache a thumbs up overall, except for the price.
 Are they worth it?
 YES, but how I use them and the size of the format will have to be considered.

-They would make a good-to-go traveling set, as they are easy to wash up with water and a big hit of color that the pigments stay strong even when mixed into acrylic medium to create texture and glazes.
+They would make a great-to-go traveling set, as they are easy to clean with water and provide a big hit of color that the pigments stay strong, even when mixed into acrylic medium to create texture and glazes.

 Mix the Holbein Acrylic Gouache and watercolors for a perfect marriage made in art heaven.